 Q: Do chart reviews need IRB approval?

-A: Probably, Yes.
+A: For most cases, yes.
 Most Chart Review studies can fall under Expedited Review, and some may even be Exempt if they are not using any identifiable information.
 However, Chart Review applications still have to be submitted to the IRB, even when requesting exemption.

 Q: I am doing a chart review.
 Why is the application asking for subjects enrollment numbers?
 I am not seeing any subjects.